nelsonayamashita/gruvbox-timeattack/README.md

 Gruvbox: Time Attack is a fast-paced action platformer game made on the Godot game engine.
 There are 24 levels, your goal is to complete them in the fastest time.

-I made this game to better understand some desing patters such as state machines and event busses.
+I made this game to better understand some desing patters such as state machines and event bus.
 All credits are in game.

 # Images
 ![](imgs/title.png)